Detroit’s Casey Mize shuts down Mariners, ending their three-game winning streak

 There was no raking of Casey Mize’s face.

 Less than 24 hours after the Mariners beat reigning American League Cy Young winner Shane Bieber, and shortstop J.P.
-Crawford said the amusing line, “I’m gonna rake your face” when asked about refusing to be intimidated by the top pitchers in Major League Baseball, Mize, shut Seattle down with his best outing of the season.
+Crawford said the amusing line, “I’m gonna rake your face” when asked about refusing to be intimidated by the top pitchers in Major League Baseball, Mize, one Detroit’s top pitching prospects, shut Seattle down with his best outing of the season.

-The right-hander, one of the young up and coming pitchers in MLB, tossed a season-high 7 2/3 innings, allowing one run on three hits with three walks and seven strikeouts to stymie a Mariners’ offense that had shown signs of hitting its way out of the label “worst offense in baseball”
+The 24-year-old right-hander, who was the first overall pick in the 2018 draft out of Auburn, tossed a season-high 7 2/3 innings, allowing one run on three hits with three walks and seven strikeouts to stymie a Mariners’ offense that had started shown signs of hitting its way out of the label “worst offense in baseball.”

-With a 4-1 loss Monday night at T-Mobile Park, Seattle (21-21) saw its three-game winning streak end against the team with the second worst record in baseball.
-Only the Twins at 13-27 have a worse record than the 15-26 Tigers.
+With a disappointing and somewhat lackluster 4-1 loss Monday night at T-Mobile Park, Seattle (21-21) saw its three-game winning streak end against the team with one of the worst records in baseball.
+Only the Twins (13-26) and Rockies, who lost to the Padres and fell to 15-27, have a worse record than the Tigers, who improved to 15-26.

+And that unwanted label of worst offense in baseball is three-way pillow fight between the Mariners, Tigers and Indians — with none of the teams connecting.

+“Unfortunately, we didn’t carry over any of the momentum we created in the last series,” manager Scott Servais said.
+“Mize shut us down tonight.
+We didn’t really get a ton of pressure on him at all as far as base runners or deep counts or really making him grind out there.
+Disappointed that offensively we couldn’t get much going tonight.”

 Seattle got a useful if not winning start from lefty Yusei Kikuchi.